mhadaily/react-redux-sails/client/README.md

 # Client Protoype

-This is Mymoria protoype for Case Application Management.
+This is Mymoria protoype for Case Management Application.

 ### Get Started with DOCKER
 I would personally recommend to go ahead and install docker on your machine which is pretty easy to install and then simply run following